-- The number of affirmative votes cast in each segment shall be divided by the sum of affirmative and negative votes cast to determine the fractional affirmative vote for each segment.
-Abstentions and non-responses shall not be counted for the purposes of determining the fractional affirmative vote for a segment. - If there are less than ten entities that vote in a segment, the vote weight of that segment shall be proportionally reduced.
+- If there are For each segment with less than ten entities that vote in a segment voters, the vote weight of that segment shall be proportionally reduced.
 Each voter within that segment voting affirmative or negative shall receive a weight of 10% of the segment vote.
-For segments with ten or more voters, the regular voting procedure would prevail. - The sum of the fractional affirmative votes from all segments divided by the number of segments voting shall be used to determine if a two-thirds majority has been achieved.
+For segments with ten or more voters, the regular voting procedure would prevail. - The sum of the fractional affirmative votes from all segments divided by the number of segments voting21 shall be used to determine if a two-thirds majority has been achieved.
 (A segment shall be considered as "voting" if any member of the segment in the ballot pool casts either an affirmative or a negative vote.) - A standard shall be approved if the sum of fractional affirmative votes from all segments divided by the number of voting segments is greater than two thirds.